How To Prepare For Your Journey To Blue Osa

 Traveling by bus is recommended only by experienced travelers or if you are adequate in the Spanish language.

-What to Pack
+What To Pack

 The tropical climate here makes it very comfortable to wear simple, lightweight clothing and footwear.
 Quick-to-dry clothing and tennis shoes, sandals, or water shoes work best.
 The Osa Peninsula is characterized by warm, breezy days, with highs between 82 and 92 degrees, and lows in the range of 70-80.
-Keep in mind that Blue Osa is surrounded by jungle so it is
+Keep in mind that Blue Osa is surrounded by jungle so it is also often humid here.

-Ideal packing guide, based on a week long stay here:
+Ideal packing guide, based on a week-long stay here:

 • 3 or 4 tank tops or lightweight T-Shirts